Backbase/twilio-integration-service/README.md

 Getting Started
 ============

-*todo*
-Getting started info.
+### Required Environment Properties

+  - EXTERNAL_ENC_SECRET_KEY: Key for encripting external token
+  - EXTERNAL_SIG_SECRET_KEY: Key for siging external token

+  - SPRING_ACTIVEMQ_BROKER_URL: url of the apache MQ
+  - SPRING_ACTIVEMQ_USER: user of apache MQ
+  - SPRING_ACTIVEMQ_PASSWORD: password of apache MQ

+> some properties can be updated inside of src/main/resources/application.yml

+To run the service in development mode, use:
+- mvn spring-boot:run

+To run the service from the built binaries, use:
+- java -jar target/twilio-integration-service-1.0.0-SNAPSHOT-boot.war

+the bynaries can run in web containers such as:
+   - Apache Tomcat 8 (Tested)
+   - IBM Liberty Profile (Not Tested yet)
+   - Wildfly

 Next Steps
 ==========

- - Get Familiar with Backbase DBS architecture
+ - Get familiar with Backbase DBS architecture
- - Check Backbase Forums and Comunity (http://commty.§backbase.copm)
+ - Check Backbase Forums and Comunity (http://commty.backbase.copm)

 License
 =======